qdrant/landing_page/qdrant-landing/content/documentation/data-ingestion-beginners.md

 ## Ingestion Workflow Architecture

-In this workflow, we’ll set up a powerful document ingestion and analysis pipeline using cloud storage, natural language processing (NLP) tools, and embedding technologies.
-Starting with raw data in an S3 bucket, we'll preprocess it with LangChain, apply embedding APIs for both text and images, and store the results in Qdrant – a vector database optimized for similarity search.
+We’ll set up a powerful document ingestion and analysis pipeline in this workflow using cloud storage, natural language processing (NLP) tools, and embedding technologies.
+Starting with raw data in an S3 bucket, we'll preprocess it with LangChain, apply embedding APIs for both text and images and store the results in Qdrant – a vector database optimized for similarity search.

 **Figure 1: Data Ingestion Workflow Architecture**